cirruslabs/cirrus-ci-docs/docs/faq.md

     By default Cirrus CI persists caches and logs for 90 days.
 If you bring your own [compute services](guide/supported-computing-services.md) this period can be configured directly in your cloud provider's console.

+## Repository is blocked

+Free tier of Cirrus CI is intended for public OSS projects to run tests and other validations continuously.
+If your repository is configured to use Cirrus CI in a questionable way to just exploit Cirrus CI infrastructure, your repository might be blocked.

+Here are a few examples of such questionable activities we've seen so far:

+* Use Cirrus CI as a powerhouse for arbitrary CPU-intensive calculations including crypto mining.
+* Use Cirrus CI to download a pirated movie, re-encode it, upload as a Cirrus artifact and distribute it.
+* Use Cirrus CI distributed infrastructure to emulate user activity on a variety of websites to trick advertisers.

 ## IP Addresses of Community Clusters

 Instances running on Community Clusters are using dynamic IPs by default.
 It's possible to request